ipspace/netlab/docs/labs/libvirt.md

 [^U22]: Example: Ubuntu 22.04 uses weird interface names based on underlying NIC type.

+Finally, if you want to connect the management network to the outside world, create the management network [based on an existing Linux bridge](libvirt-mgmt) that is already connected to the outside world or enable port forwarding.

 ### Using Existing Libvirt Networks

 To attach lab devices to existing *libvirt* virtual networks: